MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-create-variables-store-values.md

    > If the action appears outside the loop, drag the action into the loop.

-8. In the **Increment variable** action, open the **Name** list, and select the **Count** variable.
+8. In the **Increment variable** action, from the **Name** list, select the **Count** variable.

    ![Select "Count" variable](./media/logic-apps-create-variables-store-values/add-increment-variable-example.png)

-9. Under the loop, add an action that sends you the total number of attachments.
+9. Under the loop, add any action that sends you the number of attachments.
-This example sends an email with the results.
+In your action, include the value from the **Count** variable, for example:

    ![Add an action that sends results](./media/logic-apps-create-variables-store-values/send-email-results.png)